 Autobees was born in 1821 in St. Louis, Missouri, to Francis Autobees and Sarah T. Tate.
 His mother was believed to have been a Delaware Indian, and his French-Canadian father may have had Native American heritage as well.
 His mother was widowed either before or shortly after Charles’ birth and soon married Bartholomew Tobin, with whom she had a second child, Tom Tate Tobin, in May 1823.
 When Charles was 16 years old, he went west to work as a beaver trapper.

-He soon returned to St. Louis, Missouri briefly, and when he went west again to Taos, New Mexico, his 14 year-ol brother Tom Tobin came with him in the company of Ceran St. Vrain.
-Charles lived as a mountain man and trader for several years, often working with such names as William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth He was also a familiar figure among numerous Indian tribes including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
-During these years he learned to speak a number of tribal languages as well as Spanish.
-He was also “married” to a number of Indian women and two hispanic women over the years.
+He soon returned to St. Louis, Missouri briefly, and when he went west again to Taos, New Mexico, his 14-year-old brother Tom Tobin came with him in the company of Ceran St. Vrain.
+Charles lived as a mountain man and trader for several years, often working with William Bent, Ceran St. Vrain, Kit Carson, James Bridger, and James Beckwourth.
+He was also familiar among numerous Indian tribes, including the Arapaho, Blackfoot, Cheyenne, Teton Lakota, Navajo, and Ute.
+During these years, he learned to speak several tribal languages and Spanish.
+He was also “married” to several Indian women and two Hispanic women over the years.